jramapuram/BYOL/README.md

-# SimCLR-pytorch
+# BYOL-pytorch

-An implementation of [SimCLR](https://arxiv.org/abs/2002.05709) with DistributedDataParallel (1GPU : 1Process) in pytorch.
+An implementation of [BYOL](https://arxiv.org/abs/2006.07733) with DistributedDataParallel (1GPU : 1Process) in pytorch.
-This allows scalability to batch size of 4096 (suggested by authors) using 64 gpus, each with batch size of 64 at a resolution of 224x224x3 in FP32 (see below for FP16 support).
+This allows scalability to any batch size; as an example a batch size of 4096 is possible using 64 gpus, each with batch size of 64 at a resolution of 224x224x3 in FP32 (see below for FP16 support).

 ## Usage Single GPU